Postmates planning IPO filing for next week

 Continue Reading Below

 The San Francisco-based food-delivery platform is still fielding takeover offers, but analysts believe it could worth more than the $2.6 billion offer that was reportedly made by Uber Technologies.
-BTIG analyst Jake Fuller recently said Postmates' valuation could be as high as $3.9 billion.

 The company last October delayed its plans to go public due to market conditions, according to Recode, citing people familiar with the matter.

-Postmates and other food-delivery platforms, like Uber Eats and GrubHub, have seen business surge as restaurants were forced to close their dining rooms amid the COVID-19 pandemic.
-Delivery companies charge restuarants high commissions -- up to 30 percent of their order -- and customers a delivery fee.
+Postmates and other food-delivery platforms, like Uber Eats and GrubHub, have seen business surge in as restaurants were forced to close their dining rooms amid the COVID-19 pandemic.
+Delivery companies charge restuarants high commissions -- up to 30 percent of their order -- and a delivery fee.
 Food delivery is about a $30 billion a year business, according Morgan Stanley.

 Postmates plans to list shares on the Nasdaq under the ticker “MATE.”